TurnstilePortal/turnstile-monorepo/examples/README.md

 ## Running the Examples

-### Prerequisites

-To run the examples, you will need to have the Turnstile Sandbox running.
-You can do this by running `just sandbox` in the root of the Turnstile repository, or by using the pre-built [Turnstile Sandbox Docker setup](https://github.com/TurnstilePortal/turnstile-contracts/tree/main/docker/turnstile-sandbox#readme).

 ### Configuration Setup

-The examples now use a config-based approach similar to the deploy package.
+The examples use a config-based approach similar to the deploy package.
 You'll need a configuration directory containing:

 - `config.json` - Connection settings (RPC URLs, node endpoints)
 - `keys.json` - Private keys and addresses